All Episodes

 And I seriously, I think you're probably right.

-There's a part of me that thinks that if the Iranians or anybody else used a nuke somewhere, that there would be a cacophony of shouting and noise in this country, blaming us for it, saying we've got to meet with these people and and and come up with peace.
+There's a part of me that thinks that if the Iranians or anybody else used a nuke somewhere, that there would be a cacophony of shouting and noise in this country, blaming us for it, saying we've got to meet with these people and come up with peace.

-We've got to but they wouldn't want us to retaliate.
+But they wouldn't want us to retaliate.

 The retaliation.

-We'd better not retaliate, we better not escalate this.
+We'd better not escalate this.

 Now, you're talking about a nuke on our soil.

-Oh, I think a nuke anywhere, but but No, no, no, no, no.
+Oh, I think a nuke anywhere.

 But I'm with you.

-I I think most people won't oh I didn't just see that.
+Oh, I didn't just see that.

 Let's hope it doesn't happen again and try to find some way of making sure the Iranians don't light off another one.

-Well, the only two options uh I mean uh the only two places that they was actually if we have a Democrat in the White House when it happens, the theory is all wet, we can drown it in the kerosene.
+If we have a Democrat in the White House when it happens, if the theory is all wet, we can drown it in the kerosene.

 That's exactly right.

-Wait, I'm saying I hope that never goes to that situation, but I don't know what else it would take to wake up the people and the politicians of the United States Um the only thing that would wake up I I think the only thing that wake up the United States is if they nuked one of Oprah's homes.
+Wait, I'm saying I hope that never goes to that situation, but I don't know what else it would take to wake up the people and the politicians of the United States.

 That would infuriate people.